-Back in December I had the chance to fulfill a long time food fantasy; mushroom foraging.
+Back in December, I had the chance to fulfill a long time food fantasy; mushroom foraging.
 Spenser Magazine asked me to cover a story foraging in Northern California, I immediately said, “Yes”.
-My research lead me to someone who keeps a very low profile, Mr. Ryane Snow.
+My research leads me to someone who keeps a very low profile, Mr. Ryane Snow.
 What little I found made me want to meet him even more.
 I sent off my pitch for the story and waited, anxiously.
 After a few days, the answer, I had hoped for flew into my inbox, and with it came this amazing recipe for chanterelle bacon.

 Ryane, who is an expert on foraging mushrooms, lives in Mendocino, which is the perfect area for finding mushrooms.
 Even if, there is not a lot of rain happening (hence, our California winter this year), the cool, foggy temperatures of the wild coast create a blanket of moisture over the forest floors; this is what is needed to produce amazing mushrooms.
 Not to mention a thrilling day with Ryane.
 A few emails back and forth and a weekend was confirmed.
 We would be spending the day with Ryane along with Jun Belen, the super talented photographer who was shooting the story.